niraqw15/super-scout-2018-android/README.md

 ## Application Information

-Collects more subjective data on comparative robot performance on the field, such as robot speed, agility, and gear control.
+Collects more subjective data on comparative robot performance on the field, such as robot speed, agility, and defense.
 Generally used by a team member who is able to effectively rank the three robots playing on their assigned alliance from best to worst in each category.
 1 Super Scout collects data on each alliance in each qualifying match.
 ## Use Notes

 See the [Super Scout](https://docs.google.com/document/d/159PaCnExGtZYFpsA3HxMCevKZBWVccw01g_FTKpb3ww/edit) section in the Basic App Requirements doc for more details on the Scout.